 In a previous post, I pointed out that in the Hebrew Old Testament Scriptures Israel’s kings are spoken of as God’s anointed ones.
-In the Hebrew texts the word for “anointed one” is mashiach (משיח), which has been anglicized as “messiah.”
-And in the Septuagint (LXX), the ancient Greek translations of the Hebrew Scriptures used by early Christians, mashiach was rendered christos (χριστος), which has become “christ” in English.
+In the Hebrew texts the word for “anointed one” is mashiach (משיח), which is anglicized as “messiah.”
+And in the Septuagint (LXX), the ancient Greek translations of the Hebrew Scriptures used by early Christians, mashiach was rendered christos (χριστος), which is anglicized as “christ.”
 Here are some examples of this usage of the term mashiach in the Hebrew texts and christos in the Greek translations.
-This usage, of course, is critical for rightly understanding Jesus as God’s ultimate mashiach or christos.
-Against the background of Israel’s kings as mashiach or christos, it is evident that the claim Jesus is the ultimate Messiah or Christ is a claim that Jesus is God’s ultimate appointed king.
+This usage, of course, is critical for rightly understanding Jesus as mashiach or christos.
+Against the background of Israel’s kings as mashiach or christos, it is evident that the claim Jesus is the Messiah or Christ is the claim that Jesus is the king appointed by God.

 1 Samuel 2:10

 YHWH shatters his adversaries; he thunders against them from the heavens.
 YHWH executes judgment to the ends of the earth.
 He will strengthen his king [i.e. the kings whom God was soon to install in Israel as narrated later on in the books of 1 and 2 Samuel] and exalt the power of his mashiach (LXX: christos).